heroku/buildpacks/README.md

 ### Tutorial

 We also have a more in-depth tutorial available.
-It can be found in the [Heroku Buildpacks repository](https://github.com/heroku/buildpacks).
+It can be found in the [`TUTORIAL.md` file](TUTORIAL.md).

 ## Discussions